- Science

 PE leading to participating in a sport outside of school

-We also aim to develop those children who are already involved in the sporting life of the school to a higher standard and to allow them to compete at higher levels.
+We also aim to develop those children who are already involved in the sporting life of the school to a greater standard and to allow them to compete at higher levels.
 This is achieved through entering teams in cluster and district competitions.
 Our teams have won through to county finals in many different sports.

 Our local secondary schools also offer a range of sports activities for local primary schools which we actively signpost our pupils to along with local sporting clubs.